Study Guide8 min read

 Searching for clarity on the exam process often leads to several common queries.
 Here are the most frequent questions answered concisely:

 How many questions are in the RES exam?
-There are a total of 80 questions, split evenly with 40 questions in Paper 1 and 40 questions in Paper 2.
+There are a total of the current paper format, split evenly with 40 questions in Paper 1 and 40 questions in Paper 2.

 What is the duration of the exam?
 The total duration is 2 hours and 30 minutes.
 This requires a disciplined pace of approximately 1.8 minutes per question to ensure you have time to review your answers before submission.